What Is Open Enrollment? How to Change Healthcare Plans Before the Year Ends

 (Side note: the increasing number of self-employed Americans is a big part of this growth.
 If you’re self-employed, read our related post for help choosing a self-employed health insurance plan.)

-2022 Open Enrollment started on November 1.
-The timeline can vary from state to state, but in most states, Open Enrollment for ACA plans lasts until January 15, 2023.
-However, if you want your new insurance plan to take effect on January 1, you need to select it by December 15, 2022.
+2022 Open Enrollment starts on November 1.
+The timeline can vary from state to state, but in most states, Open Enrollment for ACA plans lasts until January 15, 2025.
+However, if you want your new insurance plan to take effect on January 1, you need to select it by December 15, 2024.

 Basically, you have a one-month grace period if you miss the soft deadline in mid-December.
 But to avoid gaps in coverage, it’s best to select or make changes to your plan by December 15.